-9.3.2 Internal Reflection
+9.3.2 Internal Exclusion (IE)

-If any student is not responding to the consequence system in any one day the academy may place a student into Internal Reflection either on the same day or the following day.
-Students in Internal Reflection will learn the same as their peers though online learning.
-They will also be a series of practice perfect sessions and mentoring sessions to prepare then for reintegrated into normal lessons.
+If any student is not responding to the consequence system in any one day the academy may place a student into Internal Exclusion either on the same day or the following day.
+Students in IE will carry out their learning through online learning as well as complete booklets to consider how they can address the reason they may have been placed in IE. They may also be a series of practice perfect sessions and mentoring sessions to prepare them for reintegrated into normal lessons.

-Parent will be notified about any studenty who may be placed in Internal Reflection detailing through Bromcom detailing the reason Note: Please note that any decision to place in internal reflection from period 5 will have to carry to the next day.
+Parent will be notified about any studenty who may be placed in IE detailing through Bromcom detailing the reason Note: Please note that any decision to place in internal reflection from period 5 will have to carry to the next day.

-Internal reflection starts at 8.30 and ends at 3.30pm.
+Internal exclusion starts at 8.30 and ends at 3.30pm.